ianstormtaylor/slate/docs/guides/data-model.md

 One of the main principles of Slate is that it tries to mirror the native DOM API's as much as possible.

 If you think about it, this makes sense.
-Slate is kind of like a nicer implementation of `contenteditable`, which itself is based on the DOM.
-And people use the DOM to represent document with rich-text-like structures all the time.
+Slate is kind of like a nicer implementation of `contenteditable`, which itself is built with the DOM.
+And people use the DOM to represent documents with rich-text-like structures all the time.
 Mirroring the DOM helps make the library familiar for new users, and it lets us reuse battle-tested patterns without having to reinvent them ourselves.

 Because it mirrors the DOM, Slate's data model features a [`Document`](../reference/slate/document.md) with [`Block`](../reference/slate/block.md), [`Inline`](../reference/slate/inline.md) and [`Text`](../reference/slate/text.md) nodes.
 You can reference parts of the document with a [`Range`](../reference/slate/range.md).
 And there is a special range called a "selection" that represents the user's current cursor selection.